Bernardo59/ControlExpertDFBPassword/README.md

 ## How to use

 You need "Python 3.7" to use this program.
+Use "requirements.txt" to install all package.

 >py -3.7 main.py (on windows)
 >python3.7 main.py (on linux)

 ## Screenshot